airwedjiex1/malaria_incidence/README.md

 # malaria_incidence
-A Simple Bash CL tool - perfect score on auto marker
+Command Line tool used to interpret a .csv file - perfect score on auto marker

 Author: Samuel Kent 22704037